 Since the onset of Americanization during the early 1800s, Iowa’s environment has changed more than any state in the union.
-Over 98 percent of Iowa’s lands were altered in service […]
+Over 98 percent of Iowa’s lands were altered in service of agriculture.
+Forever spreading fields of corn and soybeans line highway shoulders, stretching out east to west, north to south.
+The state ranks second to […]

 Maquoketa Caves State Park